BSAY Trailblazers Award

 Simone Ellis ‘08

 After graduating in 2008, Ms. Simone Ellis earned her Master’s Degree at Boston University.
 She remained in Boston for the next four years at the Boston University School of Medicine.
 With the Albert Schweitzer Fellowship, she founded the BUSM Science Teaching Enrichment Program (BUSM STEP), which “promotes a partnership between BUSM and high-school students from the Greater Boston Area” and “advocates for students from disadvantaged backgrounds who have the academic ability, compassion, and interpersonal skills capable of facing the challenges or promoting health and equity in diverse populations.”
-Ms. Ellis is currently a second-year Resident Physician at the Georgetown University/Providence Hospital where her interests include “urban health policy, health equity and full-spectrum family medicine in an urban underserved environment.”
+Ms. Ellis is currently a third-year Resident Physician at the Georgetown University/Providence Hospital where her interests include “urban health policy, health equity and full-spectrum family medicine in an urban underserved environment.”
+After residency she will return back to her hometown, Bridgeport, CT, to serve her community at the Southwest Community Health Center.

 LaTisha Campbell ‘12